-When describing your music, don’t be a musician.
+When describing your music, don’t talk like a musician.

 Don’t say, “Wonderful harmonies and intricate arrangements.
 A tight rhythm section and introspective lyrics!”

 Real people don’t even understand what that means.
-That’s musician speak.
+That’s musician language.

 Play your music for some non-musicians, and ask them what they’d say to a friend about it.